Cavity Solitons as a Nonlinear Substrate for Photonic Neuromorphic Computing: Introduction

 We experimentally demonstrate the resulting reservoir computer on benchmark tasks including the XOR classification task and the Hénon map prediction.
 We also study the cavity-soliton-based reservoir computer using numerical simulations.
-In the numerical simulations we have a more idealized, noise-free environment, which allows us to investigate in more detail the potential of this system.
+The simulations are performed in a more idealized, noise-free environment, which allows us to investigate in more detail the potential of this system.
 We show that it can in principle reach performance comparable to other experimental systems on several complex benchmarks.

 The paper is organized as follows.
 In Section~\ref{sec:RC}, we review the principles of reservoir computing, followed by Section~\ref{sec:CS_RC}, which details the utilization of cavity solitons as physical reservoirs.
 Section~\ref{sec:models} provides an overview of the theoretical models describing the dynamical evolution of cavity solitons.
 Our detailed numerical simulations are presented in Section~\ref{sec:NS}: Section~\ref{sec:modelCompare} compares the predictions of different models when leveraged for the reservoir dynamics, while Section~\ref{sec:RCbench} benchmarks the system against standard reservoir computing tasks.
 Our fiber-based experimental implementation is presented in Section~\ref{sec:EXP_setup}, with the corresponding results discussed in Section~\ref{sec:EXP_results}.
 Finally, Section~\ref{sec:outlook} provides a discussion and outlook on future directions of this research.
-The Supplementary material provides further details on the derivation of the dynamical equations governing the soliton’s amplitude and phase via a variational approach.
+The Supplementary Material provides further details on the derivation of the dynamical equations governing the soliton’s amplitude and phase via a variational approach.